kredati/cin3010s20/README.md

-# cin3010s20
+### CIN3010 H1–S20
-Aesthetics and Technics in the Cybernetic Age
+# Aesthetics and Technics in the Cybernetic Age

+This page is a placeholder.
+Please excuse the dust.